 The Superloop Adelaide 500 is Australia’s largest domestic motorsport event.
 It’s action-packed, adrenalised entertainment for young and old.
 There’s four days of on and off track action, so something for everyone!

 Led on-track by the opening round of the Virgin Australia Supercars Championship plus six support racing categories.
-For those less interested in cars, there is off-track entertainment, including an after-race concert series and a dedicated family entertainment program.
+For those less interested in cars, there’s off-track entertainment, including an after-race concert series.
+They also have a dedicated family entertainment program.

 You won’t want to miss a minute as Adelaide ignites for the 2019 Superloop Adelaide 500.